 Heather & Skye opened up a world for us that we didn’t know existed & for that we’re grateful.

-As Skye grew older she became more withdrawn & slipped further into her autistic world.
+‘As Skye grew older she became more withdrawn & slipped further into her autistic world.
 Heather made the decision to stop the volunteers from coming as Skye was becoming too difficult to handle.
 I went back to my life hearing from Heather occasionally re Skye’s progress.
 Heather had been determined that Skye would go to preschool & was still working towards that goal.

-Over the ensuing years we lost touch, moved houses & countries & I always wondered whether Skye did get to go to school (she did!).
+‘Over the ensuing years we lost touch, moved houses & countries & I always wondered whether Skye did get to go to school (she did!).
 Somehow whenever November came around I would remember her birth & quietly say to myself “gosh Skye’s 10 now….or 15”

-Somewhere I have a black & white photo of Skye taken by our local newspaper at our house, jumping on our trampoline.
+‘Somewhere I have a black & white photo of Skye taken by our local newspaper at our house, jumping on our trampoline.
 Her mouth is wide open showing those pearly whites.
 Of Skye I remember beautiful soft brown curls (her mother’s hair), dark eyes & those wonderful teeth.
 Heather used to dry brush Skye’s gums to increase the blood supply so she would have more chance of being able to use her mouth properly for speaking and eating.
 I remember her twirling to her inner music, squealing with delight on our trampoline or with displeasure at being patterned.

-Fast forward 23 years & by accident or design Heather & I are now living in the same suburb.
+‘Fast forward 23 years & by accident or design Heather & I are now living in the same suburb.
 As I sit writing this I think about what Heather & Skye taught us.